 National Reconciliation Week runs annually from 27 May – 3 June.
-The dates that bookend the week commemorate the anniversaries of the 1967 referendum and the historic Mabo decision, respectively.

 This years theme… Grounded in truth, walk together with courage.